Do you pay state withholding taxes where employees live or where they work?

 1. Form 1099-NEC

 Each year, you’ll file a 1099 form for every contractor you paid more than $600, if their business entity is not an S corp or C corp.
 Form 1099-NEC tells the government how much you paid an individual in non-employee compensation during the year.
 (Form 1099-MISC is no longer used for this.)
 It’s due by January 31st with one copy going to the Internal Revenue Service (IRS) and one copy going to the contractor.
 Some payroll providers can do this for you.

 Note: If you paid your independent contractor with credit cards or third-party settlement platforms as payment methods.
 The payment settlement entity may have to file a 1099-K instead of you filing the 1099-NEC.

 Before you pay a remote contractor, you’ll also need to have them fill out a W-9: Request for Taxpayer Identification Number and Certification.
 This informational form gives you all the details you need to complete a 1099 and also lets you know if your contractor is exempt from receiving a 1099.

-For more information on situations that require backup withholding, you can refer to the IRS guidance for 1099-MISC.
+For more information on situations that require backup withholding, you can refer to the IRS guidance for 1099-NEC.